ARP Pakistan

 Building capacity within communities to support long-term resilience and independence.

-Physical, speech, and psychological therapies through a fully equipped facility in Peshawar, serving up to 100 outpatients daily and offering a 50-bed inpatient ward with free accommodation and meals.
+Occupational, physical, speech, and psychological therapies through a fully equipped rehabilitation facility in Peshawar, serving up to 100 outpatients daily and offering a 50-bed inpatient ward with free accommodation and meals.

 Custom prosthetics, orthotics, and mobility aids crafted on-site and donated free of charge to individuals in need.

-Free rehabilitation and medical services delivered directly to underserved rural communities across three provinces of Pakistan.
+Free rehabilitation and medical services delivered directly to underserved rural communities across Pakistan.

 An inclusive school welcoming children with and without disabilities from marginalized backgrounds, providing free education, uniforms, textbooks, and supplies.